 Sunday Lunch - Diz and The Doormen

-Diz "Honey Bear" Watson is one of the British greats when it comes to barrelhouse piano and New Orleans boogie.
-Credited by Ben Waters as an early influence and heralded by some of the finest New Orleans’ musicians of all time, Diz continues to delight audiences across the world as he launched his latest album, ‘Diz-Connected’ last Autumn and marks the 35th anniversary of the acclaimed ‘Bluecoat Man’ album released on ACE records in 1981.
+Join Diz "Honey Bear" Watson as he celebrates his 70th Birthday at Hideaway!
+Diz is one of the British greats when it comes to barrelhouse piano and New Orleans boogie.
+Credited by Ben Waters as an early influence and heralded by some of the finest New Orleans’ musicians of all time.

 UNDER 16s admitted FREE - Please let us know how many children will be attending in the Comments Box section of the booking form.